Receiver, Transmitter and Semiconductor Manufacturers

 The technology has been tested and continues to be tested across the globe, from Britain to Brazil.
 The results of the trials have always been made openly available and their success has been endorsed by the leading professional and scientific bodies in the industry.
 From a technological point of view, DRM is a mature, proven standard – no shortcomings and no hidden surprises.

 Unlike some digital technologies, DRM is an open, non-proprietary standard.
 The DRM Consortium holds the IP rights and licenses the technology to those organisations who want to use it and develop it further.

 DRM is fully compatible with the Eureka-147 standard on which the DAB and DMB technologies are based – indeed, it complements that standard as DRM is currently best suited to the AM bands while DAB has been promoted as an alternative to FM.
 More importantly, perhaps, in the short term, it is relatively straightforward and cost effective to integrate DRM capabilities into a wide variety of devices – from hybrid radio sets with multi-band functionality to handhelds and, soon, to mobile phones.

 The DRM consortium brings together some of the biggest names in the broadcasting industry.
 Members share ideas and know-how and have the opportunity to influence not just technical developments but also, crucially, at this stage the commercial strategy and the regulatory authorities as the Consortium gears up to bring the technology to market.

-All major Chipsets Manufacturers have multi-Standard chipsets ready with DRM (NXP, Analog Devices, Parrot, ST Microelectronics, PNP Networks and Siano)
+All major Chipsets Manufacturers have multi-Standard chipsets ready with DRM (NXP, Analog Devices, Parrot, ST Microelectronics, and PNP Networks)

 Software Defined Radio for Cars – available from Fraunhofer IIS and Parrot Automotive